Need Help? Give us a call.

 For many startups, venture debt financing isn’t a viable option to get the capital they need.
 If you’re a bootstrapped operation and need to consider another route, here are a few types of loans to examine, which may be more accessible to you.
 We’ll start with options open to startups with more time in business, and end up with brand-new operations:

 We touched a little on SBA loans and their desirability earlier, but let’s explain further.
-The US Small Business Administration guarantees these loans by up to 85%, which mitigates some of the risk for their partner lenders.
-Since these (mostly) banks do the actually lending, these guarantees allow them to offer lower rates, higher capital amounts, and borrower-friendly repayment terms.
+The U.S. Small Business Administration guarantees these loans by up to 85%, which mitigates some of the risk for their partner lenders and banks.
+The SBA’s guarantees allow lenders to offer lower rates, higher capital amounts, and borrower-friendly repayment terms.

-There are some guidelines you’ll have to meet in order to qualify for an SBA loan, both formal and unwritten.
-For instance, you’re required to be an established, US-based, for-profit business, but informally, those who qualify generally have very strong personal credit—we’ve seen scores of 680 or higher, although there is technically no minimum.
-The SBA also wants to see a strong financial track record over several years in business, so early-stage startups will be too green to qualify (especially those that are pre-revenue).
+There are some guidelines you’ll have to meet in order to qualify for an SBA loan.
+You’re required to be an established, US-based, for-profit business.
+Those who qualify generally have strong personal credit—we’re talking scores of 680 or higher, although there is technically no minimum.
+Typically, the SBA also wants to see a solid financial track record over several years in business, so early-stage startups will be too green to qualify (especially those that are pre-revenue).

 In its nascent days, your company doesn’t have the financial history that many lenders are looking for to make sure you can pay back your business loan.
 Without that time-in-business stat, revenue history, and a business credit score, your lender can’t get the read they need on your business.
 That’s why most lenders won’t work with early-stage startups on term loan products.